 Multiplication times table check (MTC)

-The current Year 3s will be the first children to officially take this test.
+The MTC is for children in Year 4.
 This is a check similar to the phonics screening check in Year 1.
 It will have little effect on pupils and schools but it is something all pupils will have to do nonetheless.
 The check is done on a computer and consists of 25 multiplication questions for the times tables up to 12 x 12.
 Children have 6 seconds to answer each question and 3 seconds between each question.
 Children have to answer all 25 questions correctly to pass.

 Here is a free version that pupils can practise on, which will be similar to the real thing: